 Too many data science projects stem for the desire to « do something with our data » yet most B2B or B2C businesses are sensitive to extraneous conditions like weather, stock markets or other factors such as those for which economic indexes can be good proxy indicators.
 Some businesses like electrical power generators critically rely on weather and economic activity forecasts but many other business can enhance their business predictions as well by incorporating external data and forecasts.
 Shopping mall traffic turned out to be decently forecastable when taking into account weather, day of week, yearly celebrations and school vacations.
 If you add, social network event public announcements by shops and the competition and you, you get very good predictive capabilities.

-ForePaaS was designed and is still enhanced with these realities in mind.
+The ForePaaS Platform was designed with these realities in mind.
 An extensive connector marketplace puts all sorts of data in reach and the data engineering capabilities allow the mixing of various temporalities from those captures asynchronously in realtime to batches being processed periodically.
 It also encourages dialog and interactions between data scientists and business users by offering a comprehensive point-and-click environment to build production-grade web applications that promote human consumption and feedback of the information produced.